 She was looking at the subject and trying to use memory to grab the correct tool.

-And I believe that's what my martial arts trading is in uh we do a lot of situational self-defense using an eclectic blend of arts, including situational street fighting and boxing and sticks and blades and firearms.
+We do a lot of situational self-defense using an eclectic blend of arts, including situational street fighting and boxing and sticks and blades and firearms.

-You know, I I train in this constantly.
+You know, I train in this constantly.

 I do it every day.

-You know, that would be my quote weapon of choice, because I know exactly how to defend myself pretty much in any given situation, even if I'm going up against close quarters and a firearm.
+You know, that would be my, quote, weapon of choice because I know exactly how to defend myself pretty much in any given situation, even if I'm going up against close quarters and a firearm.

 I prefer that over close quarters and a blade.